Pele released from hospital after recovering from operation | DW | 30.09.2021

 The tumor was detected when Pele went for routine exams at the end of August.

-Born in Tres Coracoes in the south of Minas Gerais state, Pele went on to win the 1958, 1962 and 1970 World Cups.
+Born in Tres Coracoes in the south of Minas Gerais state, Edson Arantes do Nascimento — Pele's real name — went on to win the 1958, 1962 and 1970 World Cups.

+He is considered by many the greatest soccer player of all time and

+"When the road is hard, celebrate every step of the journey.
+Focus on your happiness.
+It's true that I can't jump anymore, but these past few days, I've been punching the air more often than usual," he wrote on his Instagram.

 -